 Style consistency and readability

-These metrics are valuable not only for verification but also for project management and traceability.
+These metrics are valuable not only for DO-178C verification but also for ECSS-driven quality models, which explicitly require measurable software properties and continuous assessment of development processes.

 DO-178C requires demonstrable independence between software components, especially when components have different software levels.
 It defines partitioning as a means of fault containment and reduced verification burden.

 ECLAIR’s Independence Checker enforces formal software architecture constraints and prevents unsafe interface bypassing.
-This is key for proving compliance with Section 2.4 and for enabling safety monitoring mechanisms (Section 2.4.3).
+This is key for proving compliance with DO-178C Section 2.4 and for enabling safety monitoring mechanisms (Section 2.4.3), as well as for supporting ECSS requirements on segregation, controlled interfaces, and failure containment.

 Documentation and configuration templates